 The prospect of full-time wheelchair use can be very difficult to adapt to.
 Important to both psychical and mental health is an active life which includes excise.
 Exercise helps to ensure that the body is fit and the muscle tone is retained.
 A lack of exercise can lead to an increase in blood clots and also higher chances of contracting illness.
 Sitting in the same position can cause body sores which are painful and difficult to alleviate.
-Note: always check with your physician before starting any exercise regime.
+Note: always check with your physician before starting any exercise regimen.

 In the early stages, it’s a huge challenge to get motivated to exercise.
-Try to think of the positive aspects and the benefits to be enjoyed by exercising.
+Try thinking of the positive aspects and the benefits to be enjoyed by exercising.
 A friend or spouse can encourage you and be with you until you start to develop a true interest.
 Set aside a few hours in a day for exercising and try to keep the routine around the same time.
 You can also set targets and try to achieve them.
 Getting together with friends always helps motivation.
 Group sports like wheelchair basketball and football offer an excellent chance for some competitive fun.

-The Benefits of Exercises
+The benefits of Exercises